What Is a Resume Cover Page?

 City, State Zip Code

-Salutation: Dear Mr./Ms. Name: (begin here if you are sending the cover page through email)
+Salutation: Dear Mr./Ms. Name: (begin here if you are sending the cover page in the body of an email)

-Provide information on how you found out about the job and why you are applying.
+Provide information on how you found out about the job and why you're applying.
 Mention the precise job title.

-This section of the cover letter can be one paragraph or several paragraphs if necessary.
-Use this space to describe your experience, with a focus on how it shows that you are a good match for the position and have the necessary qualifications.
-Again, be sure to avoid summarizing the information that's on your resume.
+This section of the cover letter can be one paragraph or several.
+Use this space to describe your experience, focusing on how it shows that you're a good match for the position and have the necessary qualifications.

 Wrap up your cover page letter here by thanking readers for their consideration, and providing information on how you will follow up.